aleziuzzz123/Viralyzaier2/DEPLOYMENT.md

-# 🚀 Viralyaizer 5.0 Deployment Guide
+# 🚀 Viralyzaier Deployment Guide

 ## ✅ **Ready for Deployment!**

-Your Viralyaizer 5.0 website is now fully prepared for deployment on Netlify.
+Your Viralyzaier website is now fully prepared for deployment on Netlify.

 ### 📋 **What's Been Fixed:**
 - ✅ Pixi.js dependency conflicts resolved